ulelab/interstasis-paper/README.md

   - Parsing the raw sequencing reads to extract the unique barcodes.
 Deduplicating reads based on UMIs.
 In this experiment, the reporter expression was induced for 4, 8 or 12 hours from a polyclonal pool with PiggyBac integration of the plasmid pool.
 - second_transfection_analysis.R
   - Analysis of the barcodes in the sequencing experiment by relating them to the gene structures in the plasmid pool.
 In this experiment, the plasmid pool was transiently transfected, and RNA was harvested after 8 or 24 hours.
+## Proteomics
+- analysis_of_silac_data.r
+  - Analyse the impact of PPIG overexpression on nascent translation.
+Analyse the proportion of the proteome and proportion of total R-MCDs accounted for by overexpressed PPIG.

 ## Bind-N-Seq Analysis
 - The code for computing the binding potential of RBPs based on *in vitro* motifs is available in **Bind-N-Seq_BindingPotentialAnalysis/**.